thomamn/java-cloud-azure-day-1/README.md

 ## Core Activity

-For this exercise you should get a a full stack web application working in Azure.
+For this exercise you should get a full stack web application working in Azure.
 You can create something simple and new or you may use an existing application, e.g. the cinema challenge and build a simple front end using technology you choose.
 You should build using the following approach:

-- Back end API using C# and the `dotnet new webapi` template with at least 1 endpoint
+- Back end API using Java and the Spring Boot Application starter package with at least 1 endpoint
 - Front end using either `React` or `Angular` which makes at least one call to the API endpoint.
-You frontend repository should be pushed [here](https://github.com/boolean-uk/csharp-cloud-azure-day-1-frontend)
+Your frontend repository should be pushed [here](https://github.com/boolean-uk/java-cloud-azure-day-1-frontend)
 - Database using PostgresSQL hosted in Azure

 ## Extension Activity